Cosmic baryon census with fast radio bursts and gravitational waves

-Unlike previous studies that combined FRBs with traditional observations such as SNe \citep{Jaroszynski:2018vgh,gjz2023} or CMB \citep{Zhao:2020ole,Qiu:2021cww}, we highlight that combining with GWs inherently involves calibration-free distances and avoids reliance on early-time physics.
-More recently, \citet{Zhang:2025thh} and \citet{Gao:2025dls} proposed a novel method based on FRB/persistent radio sources (PRS) associations, which awaits the detection of more such events.
-The FRB + GW synergy is promising, with numerous detections expected from both communities in next-generation surveys \citep{Zhang:2023gye}.

-In this Letter, we combine $104$ localized FRBs with $47$ GW events from the GWTC-3 catalog to jointly constrain $\Omega_{\rm b}$ and $H_0$, without relying on any cosmological priors.
-To control the aforementioned systematics, we allow all DM parameters\footnote{In this context, we refer to the DM parameters as ($f_{\rm d}$, $F$, $\mu_{\rm host}$, and $\sigma_{\rm host}$), while the empirical DM model parameters refer specifically to ($F$, $\mu_{\rm host}$, and $\sigma_{\rm host}$).
-The parameters are defined in Sec.~\ref{dm}.} to vary freely and incorporate GW data to break parameter degeneracies.
-Note that we do not assume any FRB/GW associations (see \citet{Wei:2018cgd} and \citet{Qiang:2024erm} for studies based on such associations).
+In this Letter, we present the first $H_0$-free baryon census at low redshift, within a late-Universe probe framework that unifies $104$ localized FRBs and $47$ GW events from the GWTC-3 catalog to jointly constrain $\Omega_{\rm b}$ and $H_0$.
+Note that we do not assume any FRB/GW associations (see Refs.~\cite{Wei:2018cgd,Qiang:2024erm,wtv1-dmrw} for studies based on such associations).